 Professional Conservation (MSc)

-- It links conservation theory and practice in the workplace and research-based conservation.
+- Links conservation theory and practice in the workplace and research-based conservation.

-- It allows students to choose various areas of specialisation.
+- Allows students to choose various areas of specialisation.

-- Both study pathways include a high content of transferable skills in research, project-design and report writing.
+- Offers transferable skills in research, project-design and report writing.

 Students take a total of 180 credits of modules, consisting of: